Remember Pokemon Go?

 - With the previous four benefits combined, patients are developing the most important benefit of all – reducing stress and potential depression caused by their disease.

 Augmented Reality is revolutionizing healthcare.
-It has become proven as the most promising and effective digital health technology.
+It has become the most promising and effective digital health technology.
 Now more than ever, we should push this technology further.
-Through the advancement of AR we see health procedures are accelerated, medical knowledge is enhanced without creating risks of potential harm, and the route to market is significantly reduced.
+Through the advancement of AR we see an acceleration of health procedures and enhancement of medical knowledge without creating risks of potential harm.
 Additionally, leveraging AR in healthcare means that patients are better informed about their diagnosis and treatment, and their stress is significantly reduced.

 And while we wonder what the future holds, let’s stop at nothing to increase AR utilization in healthcare, and the impact it can have on all mankind.